vin136/Solar-forcast/literature_survey.md

 4. [A Deep Physical Model for Solar Irradiance Forecasting with Fisheye Images](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w38/Le_Guen_A_Deep_Physical_Model_for_Solar_Irradiance_Forecasting_With_Fisheye_CVPRW_2020_paper.pdf) (**CVPR paper**)

 Deep learning + partial diff equations.
 (Didn't read).
 But has `high forecast skill score.`(esentially learns the coefficients of the PDE)
+5.[Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting](https://arxiv.org/pdf/1506.04214.pdf) Tries to predict rainfall but this is the most cited paper and also by a current Rutgers Professor Hao Wang.
+Uses ConvLSTM.

 --------
 Notes: